Nature Restoration Fund - Priorities for Action

 - Increasing lowland ponds and other water and wetland habitats.

 - Applicants should consult the Priority Marine Features (PMF) list in helping ensure their project aligns with priority habitats and species (see below).
-Applicants may also find it helpful to review the Scottish Marine Environment Fund (SMEEF) criteria and guidance as some project proposals may be more suited to their funding stream.
+Applicants may also find it helpful to review the Scottish Marine Environment Fund (SMEEF) criteria and guidance as some project proposals may be more suited to their funding streams.

 Control of invasive non-native species (INNS) impacting on nature (priorities below)